Guitar Practice Challenge 2025

 Heres an example of what I’m talking about:

-guitar picking exercise
+guitar picking exercise for the guitar practice challenge

 Modal Workout